 Androgenetic Alopecia (AGA)

-is the most common form of hair loss, affecting 50 million men and 30 million women in the United States2.
-It is usually referred to as male or female pattern baldness because the hair is lost in a specific pattern.
-In males, it begins at the temples and recedes the hairline creating an M shape, coupled with thinning hair at the top of the head or crown.
+Androgenetic Alopecia is the most common form of hair loss, affecting 50 million men and 30 million women in the United States2.
+It is usually referred to as male pattern baldness or female pattern baldness because the hair is lost in a specific pattern.
+In males, the hair loss pattern begins at the temples and recedes the hairline creating a horseshoe shape and thinning hair at the top of the head, as seen in the picture below.
+The temples and mid-anterior scalp seem to be the most sensitive to DHT2.
+What is DHT?.
+DHT stands for Dihydrotestosterone which is a by-product of testosterone14.
+Thus, when DHT levels are too high, it causes the follicles to shrink and break off.
+The result of this is continuous hair loss leaving only a rim of hair in an “M” or horseshoe shape, as seen in the picture below.
 In females, hair becomes thinner all over the head, and the hairline does not recede.

 Telogen Effluvium (TE)